-We currently have 45 homes pending, with 13 homes sold in the last two weeks, averaging a sale price of $173 a square foot.
-Thirteen homes sold over the asking price, with one home selling 9% above the listing price.
+We currently have 6 homes pending, with 1 homes sold in the last two weeks, averaging a sale price of $231 a square foot.
+One homes sold over the asking price.

-Compared to the two weeks prior: Homes sold are slightly down from 15 sold, and the average sales price is down as well.
-This is most likely a coincidence, so we will be sure to keep an eye on it over the next couple of weeks.
+Compared to the two weeks prior, we haven’t seen big changes in the market.
+The average sales price in the neighborhood is $655,000.
 Every home is different, with different features, so don’t forget to ask us for your annual equity review if you are curious about your personal home.
 You can text AER to 79564 or email us here.

 Jo's Two Cents